agourlay/post-on-my-fridge/Readme.md

 ## Technical infos

-The server side is written in java and hosted on Google App Engine.
+* server side in java & hosted on Google App Engine.

-The client side uses a lot of javascript to build all the  interactions.
-(Jquery / Jquery UI).
+* tons of JS on client side to build content dynamically from Jersey REST api.

-All the content is built dynamically on the client using REST api.
+* web application built with Gradle.

 ## Donation